nci/gsky/Documents/ows/README.md

 ---

 This document is a detailed description of the code base that creates and runs the GSKY server.
-To understand the process, the fundamental interactions at code level between TerriaMap and GSKY are explained but it is by no way a comprehensive description of how TerriaMap works.
+To understand the process, the fundamental interactions at code level between TerriaMap and GSKY are explained but it is by no means a comprehensive description of how TerriaMap works.

 The **\*.pptx** and **\*.ppsx** are animated presentations of the process flow of the GSKY server, showing code